Portable generators offer all the benefits of a generator but in a more convenient and easily transportable package.

 There is no fuel gauge, but there is an automatic shutdown feature if you are close to running out of either fuel or oil.

 Generac 7117 GP2200I - Compact and Easy to use

-Generac offers another generator that has incredibly quiet operation.
+Generac offers another generator that has an incredibly quiet operation.

 An economy mode will result in the quietest noise level while also increasing runtime and fuel efficiency.